Seattle Metropolitans: Later years

-After winning the 1917 Stanley Cup, the Metropolitans also played in the Stanley Cup Finals in 1919 (which was cancelled due to the Spanish flu pandemic after five games, with the series tied 2–2–1) and 1920, when they lost to the Ottawa Senators.
+After winning the 1917 Stanley Cup, the Metropolitans also played in the Stanley Cup Final in 1919 (which was cancelled due to the Spanish flu pandemic after five games, with the series tied 2–2–1) and 1920, when they lost to the Ottawa Senators.

 The day the 1919 playoffs began, star center Bernie Morris was arrested and jailed at Fort Lewis for draft evasion, despite being a Canadian citizen.
-Without their best scorer, the Metropolitans still defeated the Vancouver Millionaires in the PCHA championship series and jumped out to a 2-1 lead through Game three of the Stanley Cup Finals, outscoring Montreal 16–6 as Seattle's best player, Frank Foyston, scored eight goals.
-Game 4 of the 1919 Stanley Cup Finals resulted in a scoreless tie after two overtime periods.
+Without their best scorer, the Metropolitans still defeated the Vancouver Millionaires in the PCHA championship series and jumped out to a 2-1 lead through Game three of the Stanley Cup Final, outscoring Montreal 16–6 as Seattle's best player, Frank Foyston, scored eight goals.
+Game 4 of the 1919 Stanley Cup Final resulted in a scoreless tie after two overtime periods.
 The Metropolitans' Cully Wilson netted the lone puck on the night only to have it waved off by referee Mickey Ion, who ruled that time had expired before the goal scored.
 The Metropolitans jumped out to a 4–1 lead in the third period of Game 5 before exhaustion consumed the short-handed Metropolitans.
 Montreal scored three goals in the final period to tie the game and force a second consecutive overtime match.
 With Frank Foyston injured in the period and Jack Walker out with a broken skate, Cully Wilson collapsed on the ice as the Canadiens scored the game winner to send the series to an unprecedented sixth game.
-The next morning, the Spanish flu pandemic struck the two teams, ultimately killing Montreal's Joe Hall and hospitalizing four other Canadiens.
-Unable to field a team, Montreal offered to forfeit the Cup.
-The offer was declined by Frank Patrick and Pete Muldoon, who felt championships should be won on the ice.
+The next morning, the Spanish flu pandemic struck the two teams, ultimately killing Montreal's Joe Hall.
+Four other Canadiens were hospitalized, and five others were confined to bed.
+Without enough healthy players to field a team, Montreal offered to forfeit the Cup to the Metropolitans.
+Muldoon was unwilling to accept the Cup under those circumstances, and asked permission for the Canadiens to substitute players from the PCHA's last-place team, the Victoria Aristocrats.
+However, PCHA president Patrick refused, and the series was canceled.

-During the 1920 Stanley Cup Finals, the Ottawa Senators wore solid white uniforms to avoid confusion with Seattle's barber pole style of green, red and white.
-Games 4 and 5 of the series were relocated from Ottawa to Toronto's Mutual Street Arena due to poor ice conditions.
+During the 1920 Stanley Cup Final, the Ottawa Senators wore solid white uniforms to avoid confusion with Seattle's barber pole style of green, red and white.
+Games 4 and 5 of the series were relocated to Toronto's Mutual Street Arena because Ottawa's arena did not have acceptable ice.

 The PCHA consisted of four teams for the 1915–16 and 1916–17 seasons, while operating under only three teams from 1917–18 until its final season in 1923–24.
 From 1922–23, games against the Western Canada Hockey League (WCHL) counted in the PCHA standings.
 This allowed Seattle to have a losing record yet still win the league regular season championship in 1924.